-B. Regional Economy, Industry and Business - Manufacturing sector The RSLG supports skills development for Manufacturing sector workers.
-Support Hanga-Aro-Rau WDC with its TEC COVID-19 Response Fund research project, "Post COVID-19 Workforce Development Needs in New Zealand's Manufacturing and Engineering Industries".
-This research will provide an evidence base for further collaboration and actions to inform workforce strategies that address the identified gaps and barriers to skills development.
-Support upskilling of manufacturing sector Pacific workers Support career advice for literacy and numeracy skills to allow students to succeed in the upcoming digitally enabled manufacturing workforce.
-Advocate and recognise that truck drivers are highly skilled operators and support an improved public perception regarding their skills The RSLG supports growing and iwi to become more proactively involved in the sector, both as employees and employers.
-The RSLG supports growing productive and customer-focused manufacturing firms.
-Collaborate with Employee Manufactures Association and Hanga-Aro-Rau WDC for developing manufacturing workfers' skills, knowledge and partnerships by working closely together with industry and the workforce to support high-quality skills for improved productivity and knowledge-sharing based on the large scale and depth of the sector in Auckland.
-Support basic worker readiness initiatives that must be considered to enable the industry to utilise its workforce to its maximum potential.
-Collaborate with Waihanga ara Rau WDC to align productivity improvements in the building manufacturing and global connections.
-Build on the competitive advantage in the sector through identifying and supporting high growth areas within manufacturing.
-Medium and Long Term Improve Manufacturing sector skills advanced and basic work ready skills Improve workforce productivity by collaboration across the manufacturing workforce through knowledge sharing Support increase in high quality jobs and opportunities through networking and collaboration benefits given the region's scale Employer and Manufacturers Association Etu FIRST Union Hanga-Aro- Rau WDC Ministry of Business Innovation and Employment Ministry of Social Development Waihanga ara rau WDC
+B. Regional Economy, Industry and Business - Manufacturing sector

+- The RSLG supports skills development for Manufacturing sector workers. - Support Hanga-Aro-Rau WDC with its TEC COVID-19 Response Fund research project, "Post COVID-19 Workforce Development Needs in New Zealand's Manufacturing and Engineering Industries".
+This research will provide an evidence base for further collaboration and actions to inform workforce strategies that address the identified gaps and barriers to skills development. - Support upskilling of manufacturing sector Pacific workers - Support career advice for literacy and numeracy skills to allow students to succeed in the upcoming digitally enabled manufacturing workforce. - Advocate and recognise that truck drivers are highly skilled operators and support an improved public perception regarding their skills - The RSLG promotes skilled Māori workforce in the sector.
+There is an opportunity for the Manufacturing sector to grow its presence in Tāmaki Makaurau with Tāmaki 10,000 engaging Māori communities, whānau, hapū and iwi to become more proactively involved in the sector, both as employees and employers. - The RSLG supports growing productive and customer-focused manufacturing firms. - Collaborate with Employee Manufactures Association and Hanga-Aro-Rau WDC for developing manufacturing workers' skills, knowledge and partnerships by working closely together with industry and the workforce to support high-quality skills for improved productivity and knowledge-sharing based on the large scale and depth of the sector in Auckland. - Support basic worker readiness initiatives that must be considered to enable the industry to utilise its workforce to its maximum potential. - Collaborate with Waihanga ara Rau WDC to align productivity improvements in the building manufacturing area - Support the focus of the MBIE Advanced Manufacturing Industry Transformation Plan. - Support for building the sector's capability across skills, capital and innovation, environmental sustainability, and global connections. - Build on the competitive advantage in the sector through identifying and supporting high growth areas within manufacturing.

+Medium and Long Term

+- Improve Manufacturing sector skills advanced and basic work ready skills

+- Improve workforce productivity by collaboration across the manufacturing workforce through knowledge sharing

+- Support increase in high quality jobs and opportunities through networking and collaboration benefits given the region's scale

+- Employer and Manufacturers Association

+- Etu

+- FIRST Union

+- Hanga-Aro- Rau WDC

+- Ministry of Business Innovation and Employment

+- · Ministry of Social Development

+- Waihanga ara rau WDC